 Field Study Appointments

-The School of Social Ecology's Undergraduate Advising Office provides students with help in planning their quarterly schedule of classes as well as in planning a long-term program of study.
+The School of Social Ecology's Undergraduate Affairs Office provides students with help in planning their quarterly schedule of classes as well as in planning a long-term program of study.
 We encourage you do speak with an academic counselor if you have questions about your current classes, if you need help planning classes for next quarter, or if you have any concerns about meeting graduation requirements.

-In addition to the information available in the Undergraduate Advising Office, the University maintains a wealth of information on registration and enrollment procedures.
+In addition to the information available in the Undergraduate Affairs Office, the University maintains a wealth of information on registration and enrollment procedures.
 The current schedule of classes, enrollment procedures, class registration instructions, fee payment policies and procedures, add/drop policies, and information about course availability is readily accessible to students online.
 The following resources can be of assistance:

 When is it a good time to see an academic counselor?